derrickmaples/post-install-config/README.md

 <p>
 Add some agents and assign them to departments and teams.
-I got the names from a randomizer so if you know someone by these names it is a coincidence.
+I got the names from a randomizer.
 Add Mary Charles to the Admins department with My Permissions access and the Accounting team.
 </p>
 <br />